xvishnuprasad/Digital-Twin-Solar-Farm/README.md

 # 🌞 Digital Twin Renewable Energy Solar Farm

 ## 📘 Overview
 The **Digital Twin Renewable Energy Solar Farm** is an IoT-based smart monitoring system designed to simulate and track the performance of solar panels in real-time.
-This project uses sensors connected to a microcontroller to measure voltage, current, and efficiency of solar panels, and mirrors the physical system’s behavior through a **Digital Twin dashboard**.
+This project uses sensors connected to a microcontroller to measure voltage, current, and efficiency of solar panels, and mirrors the physical system’s behavior through a **Digital Twin dashboard** and a **3D Unreal Engine simulation**.

 ---